 Opinions differ about the origin of the Enneagram.
 Some believe that it comes from antiquity or from Sufism.
 Others, however, are convinced that the enneagram has a Christian origin.
 For example Evagrius Ponticus, a 4th century Christian mystic, a model that some consider a precursor to today's enneagram.
-Also Ramon LlullLlull, a Catalan Christian mystic who lived from 1232 to 1315, developed symbols similar to the enneagram, which he used to describe virtues and vices, among other things.
-Inspired by Llull's teachings, he also studied the Athanasius Kircher, a polymath and Jesuit priest who lived from 1602 to 1680, with these preliminary stages of the enneagram.
-The form in use and still applied today was developed by Georges I. Gurdjieff developed.
+Also Ramon Llull, a Catalan Christian mystic who lived from 1232 to 1315, developed symbols similar to the enneagram, which he used to, among other things, describe virtues and vices.
+Inspired by Llull's teachings, Athanasius Kircher, a polymath and Jesuit priest who lived from 1602 to 1680, explored these preliminary stages of the enneagram.
+The form in use that is being applied to this day was developed by Georges I. Gurdjieff .

-Whether he developed the system entirely himself or relied primarily on ancient sources that he encountered on his numerous travels is still disputed today.
+Whether he developed the system entirely himself or relied primarily on ancient sources that he encountered on his numerous travels remains disputed until today.
 Gurdjieff used the system of the Enneagram in the context of his teaching of the Fourth Way.
 This contains elements from Christianity, Buddhism, Sufism, Kabbalistic teachings and Judaism, among others.
 Gurdjieff considered self-deception to be one of the greatest evils from which human beings suffer.
 In his opinion, it is the greatest obstacle between man and the development of his fullest potential.

 The Enneagram as a symbol is composed of various symbols.
 The basic figure is an equilateral triangle.
 The vertices of the triangle lie on a circle.
 According to Gurdjieff, each corner point stands for a life-giving force.
 To the right and left of these vertices of the triangle, other points are placed on the circle.
-Taken together, this makes nine corner points.
+Taken together, this creates nine corner points.
 These stand for the so-called basic types.
 It is assumed that people rarely embody only one of these basic types.
 Rather, the personality profiles of most people result from the interrelationship of the basic types among each other.

 Nine different personality types are described with the enneagram.
 They are usually referred to in short form as "ones", "twos" and so on.
 Each personality type is distinguished by characteristic qualities that influence his thinking, feeling and acting and determine his value system.
 The following characteristics are attributed to the Enneatypes: